Virginia Gardens, Florida: History

 In 1947, Miami Springs (of which it was then a part) passed an ordinance outlawing horses from the city limits.
 In response, about 50 citizens decided to break away and form their own village.

+The Village of Virginia Gardens was officially incorporated as a municipality on July 10, 1947.

 The village is named for the state of Virginia, original home of many of the wealthy transplants who made up the founding residents.
 At the time of incorporation, many of the residents owned large estates, some up to 5 acre, suitable for horse ownership.
 Only a single 1 acre residential property remains within the village limits today; the bulk of residential property now consists of 0.2 acre lots typical of suburban developments.

 Geography

-Virginia Gardens is located 9 mi northwest of downtown Miami at (25.809175, –80.296697).
+Virginia Gardens is located 9 mi northwest of downtown Miami.
 It is bordered to the north and east by the city of Miami Springs and to the south by Miami International Airport.

 According to the United States Census Bureau, the village has a total area of 0.3 sqmi, all land.

+Climate

+The Village of El Portal has a tropical climate, similar to the climate found in much of the Caribbean.
+It is part of the only region in the 48 contiguous states that falls under that category.
+More specifically, it generally has a tropical savanna climate (Köppen climate classification: Aw), bordering a tropical monsoon climate (Köppen climate classification: Am).